 Having problems with your bowels, such as constipation.

 Your doctor will ask questions about your symptoms and any pregnancies or health problems.
 Your doctor will also do a physical exam, which will include a pelvic exam.
+Looking for professional Gynecologist Brooklyn?
+Doral Health and Wellness — Women’s Health Center is the most reputed company that leading the pride.

 Decisions about your treatment will be based on which pelvic organs have prolapsed and how bad your symptoms are.